Naruto/simon-speck-c/README.md

 # simon_speck
-simon and speck is lightweight block cipher algorithm, published by NSA.( https://eprint.iacr.org/2013/404.pdf )
+simon and speck is lightweight block cipher algorithm, published by NSA.([iadgov/simon-speck](https://github.com/iadgov/simon-speck))

 this is one reference implementation example by C language.